Descalso knocks in run in 8th, D-backs end skid with 2-1 win

-PHOENIX (AP) - The Arizona Diamondbacks' offense remains in something of a slumber.
-Strong pitching and one timely hit was enough to end their six-game losing streak.

-Daniel Descalso singled home Jarrod Dyson with two outs in the eighth inning, and the Diamondbacks beat the Milwaukee Brewers 2-1 on Tuesday night.
+PHOENIX (AP) - Daniel Descalso singled home Jarrod Dyson with two outs in the eighth inning, and the Arizona Diamondbacks beat the Milwaukee Brewers 2-1 on Tuesday night to snap a six-game losing streak.

-Yoshihisa Hirano, Archie Bradley and Brad Boxberger combined to allow one hit in three scoreless innings of relief for Arizona, striking out five.

-"I was having trouble with their offense all game," Greinke said.
-"They (the three relievers) seemed to do it with an easier job than it was for me."

-Bradley (1-1) struck out two in a perfect eighth to get the victory.
-Boxberger tossed a scoreless ninth for his 12th save.
+Archie Bradley (1-1) struck out two in a perfect eighth to get the victory.
+Brad Boxberger tossed a scoreless ninth for his 12th save.

+Travis Shaw reached first with one out in the ninth when Murphy, just installed at catcher, dropped a popup in front of the mound.
+But Domingo Santana flew out to right and Jonathan Villar was called out on strikes to end it.

+Each team got a run in the fourth in a game with few scoring threats.

 Both starters were strong but left with no decision.